jube-home/jube-home.github.io/_pages/training.md

 * Elective: Multi-Tenancy.

 Delivered at client site or venue, globally.
 Fee of USD 3600, excluding travel and expenses.
 For further details, including the detailed training plan, kindly contact [support@jube.io](mailto:support@jube.io).

-# Support
-Free Support is available via [Github Issues](https://github.com/jube-home/jube/issues) on a best endeavour basis.
-Remote commercial support is available at a daily rate of USD 800 prorated.
-It is uncommon for a client to require more than two days of Commercial Support per month given an active production implementation,  although implementation demands vary depending on client technical proficiency.
-For further details, please contact [support@jube.io](mailto:support@jube.io).